When my daughter Audrey was born in 2013, my life suddenly changed.

 But while I had anticipated a huge shift in my social life and my sleep pattern, I never predicted that Audrey’s birth would be the catalyst that caused me to invest in the stock market for the first time.

-You would think that I have been all over the stock market given my career, but at that time, other than my pension, I never seemed to have money that I wanted to lock away for five to ten years.
+You would think that I have been all over the stock market given my career as a financial journalist, but at that time, other than my pension, I never seemed to have money that I wanted to lock away for five to ten years.

 There was always something to save for that was more immediate, whether it was a house deposit, a wedding or renovations.

-When I became a parent, my outlook on the future changed – I started thinking about helping her get a head start when she flew the nest.
+When I became a parent, my outlook on the future changed – and my savings habits! – I started thinking about helping Audrey get a head start when she flew the nest.

-It’s been six years, and believe it or not, her funds have grown in value by about 43 percent (55 percent and 31 percent respectively) – not bad going for a beginner if you ask me.
+It’s been nearly nine years, and believe it or not, her funds have grown in value by more than 29 percent (33 percent and 26 percent respectively) – not bad going for a beginner if you ask me.

-With savings rates at record lows and inflation rising to 2.5 per cent last month, there is currently only one Junior Isa account rate that is high enough to will protect your cash from being gradually eroded over time.
+With savings rates at record lows and inflation rising to 5.5% in January, there’s currently no Junior Isa Cash Account rates that high enough to protect your cash from being gradually eroded over time.

 WHAT I’M DOING FOR MY DAUGHTER